danludwig/aws-sam-cli-bug-reports/v0.21.0/two-dynamos-with-intrinsic-tags/README.md

 This example was built from scratch with minor modifications to a new `sam init` project.

-The bug does not seem to surface when there stack template only contains a single DynamoDB resource.
+The bug does not seem to surface when the stack template only contains a single DynamoDB resource.

 Commenting out the sections which use the `!If` / `!Ref AWS::NoValue` blocks results in a successful build with both DynamoDB resources.
 For example, the following will result in a successul build: